|

 My Jawetta

-My Jawetta was made in 1960 and had done only a few miles in its 51 years - not even run-in yet!
+I bought my moped from Slovakia early in 2011 and it is probably the only Jawetta in the UK as they were never imported here.
+It was made in 1960 and had done only 905 kilometres in its 51 years - so not even run-in yet!

 The moped seems to have been looked after quite well, there is no real damage evident just a few scratches in the paint – notably on the front mudguard and there seems to have been some sort of a problem with the wiring, with evidence of a short circuit at some time.
 One or two small rubber parts had deteriorated – rubber buttons for the steering lock stops and the seal in the fuel filler cap.
 The only rust evident is on the spokes and one patch of missing chrome on the front rim.
 This cleaned up all right after a scrub with a wet Brillo pad – a tip for cleaning up pitted chrome.